X01XX/risc-v-memory-management/README.txt

-# A demonstration of memory management, in RISC-V assembler language.
+# A demonstration of memory management, in RISC-V Assembler Language.
 #
 # A stack is paired with an array, to allow:
 #